Get your home “dirtier” (really!) with good bacteria. Try these 10 ways to encourage more healthy bacteria and better gut health.

 Don’t be a clean nazi, and do not wipe everything your babe touches with Clorox wipes.
 It’s okay to introduce some germs and dirt into your system.
-Now, I am not saying to let your child eat bugs unless that’s thing.
-A quick rinse in clean water will do you.
+Now, I am not saying to let your child eat bugs (unless that’s thing, I guess).
+A quick rinse in clean water will do.

 As noted above, the dirt is one of our best sources of good microbes.
 There’s no better way to benefit from those than to plant and harvest an organic garden (inside or outside!).

 If you live where it’s winter 11.5 months of the year (or it seems like it) like me, you’re going to have to get creative (or cold) to get the benefits of the dirt outside your doors.
 Grab that sandbox, swimming pool, or plastic container and bring some of your organic dirt inside to play within the winter months.
 Yes, it’s going to be messy.